Contributed By Magliona Abogados

 Right to free copy

-The modification or elimination of personal data shall be absolutely free of charge, and a copy of the pertinent part of the registry that has been changed shall also be provided at the subject’s request.
-If new modifications or eliminations of data are made, the subject may obtain a copy of the updated registry without cost, as long as at least six months have passed since the last time they made use of this right.
+The modification or elimination of personal data is absolutely free of charge, and a copy of the pertinent part of the registry that has been changed must also be provided at the subject’s request.
+If new modifications or eliminations of data are made, the data subjects may obtain a copy of the updated registry without cost, as long as at least six months have passed since the last time they made use of this right.

 Right of opposition

 The data subject may oppose the use of their personal data for the purposes of advertising, market research or opinion polls.

 Right to be forgotten (or of deletion or erasure)

 There is no legal recognition of the right to be forgotten in the Law.

 The Bill includes the right to data portability, whereby the data subject may request and obtain a copy of their personal data from a data controller and communicate or transfer it to another data controller.

 Law No 19,496 on the Protection of Consumer Rights contains a provision regarding marketing through email.
 Every promotional or advertising communication sent by email must indicate its subject, the identification of the sender and a valid email address to which the recipient can address their request for the suspension of the advertising communication, which will remain banned from then on.

 Providers that direct promotional or marketing communications to consumers via mail, fax, telephone calls or messaging services shall indicate an expedited way the addressees may request the suspension of the communications.